intel/webml-polyfill/test/tools/perLayerAnalyzer/README.md

 |  Linux  |   Mac   |  Android  |  Windows  |
 |  :---:  |  :---:  |   :---:   |   :---:   |
 |  PASS   |   PASS  |    PASS   |    PASS   |

-## Special Description(How to use the template.html)

-If you want to deploy locally to run ,you can use the template.html file On  **line 54** of this file ,you can import your generated realmodel case file name here .
-What modelname do you need for this modelname generated caes file ,For example :
-**<script src="./realmodel/testcase/squeezenet1.1/squeezenet1.1-conv2d-1.js"></script>** in template.html.